hadley/bigvis/notes.md

 # Data structures

 Grouping classes need to be able to unbin data and generate bin positions for input data.
+Add breaks method to BinnedVector, and also save origin, width as attributes on summary output.

 Summarise should be able to be sparse (e.g. use hashmap) and should generate complete output included labels (generated from group methods).